Distributing Wrongful Death Settlements in Missouri & Kansas?

 The court generally holds a hearing to determine how the proceeds of the wrongful death claim are divided.
 Generally, a surviving spouse or child is assumed to have suffered a more significant loss than a distant relative, so they receive more compensation than the distant relative.

 Wrongful death claims are complicated personal injury cases.
 The rules for filing claims and distributing proceeds can be difficult to understand.
 Family members may argue about their rights to file a claim or their position of the proceeds.
-Hiring an experienced Kansas City wrongful death lawyer to handle the case can be helpful.
-A lawyer may act as a calm, impartial party to mediate a disagreement between the parties by explaining the wrongful death laws in their state.
+Hiring our experienced Kansas City wrongful death lawyer to handle the matter is beneficial.
+Our attorney will act as a calm, impartial person to mediate a disagreement between the parties by explaining the wrongful death laws in their state.

-An attorney understands the legal requirements for proving a wrongful death claim.
-An experienced wrongful death attorney will gather evidence to support each legal requirement to build a case for fault and liability.
-When the proceeds are received, a lawyer can assist family members in ensuring the proceeds are divided according to the law.
+Our attorney understands the legal requirements for proving a wrongful death claim.
+Our attorney gathers evidence to support each legal requirement to build a case for fault and liability.
+When the proceeds are received, our attorney will assist family members in ensuring the proceeds are divided according to the law.

 Wrongful death cases can be stressful for family members.
-The death of a family member is difficult in any situation.
-However, when the death was preventable, it can cause additional grief for family members.
-Hiring an attorney to take care of the case allows family members to focus on moving forward and taking care of the family's needs.
+Death of a loved one is difficult in any situation.
+When the death was preventable, it can cause additional grief for family members.
+Hiring our attorney to take care of the case allows family members to focus on moving forward and taking care of their needs.

 Kevin J. McManus